CHATMAN DIVERSITY CENTER

-Concordia has an active Hmong organization and support program, which provides advocacy, leadership experiences, internship opportunities and social connections.
+Concordia Hmong Unity Student Association (CHUSA) provides advocacy, leadership and community building opportunities on campus.
 CHUSA’s mission is to promote Hmong culture, practices, and history through academic leadership workshops, events and collaborations.
 CHUSA offers students a channel to make meaningful connections with other students and the overall campus.
 CHUSA’s presence on campus is widely known and highly respected.
-The goals of the association attempts to:

 Concordia Sisterhood of Empowerment (CSE)

 Concordia Sisterhood of Empowerment is an organization that encourages young women of Concordia to celebrate individual accomplishments, support each other in difficult times, and empower one another to become leaders in the community.
-CSE offers students a channel to build connections with other women on campus to support them along with having workshops/lectures to discuss about women's rights and society's view on women.
-The goals that CSE tries to stride:
+CSE offers students a channel to build connections with other women on campus to support them along with having workshops/lectures to discuss women's rights and society's view on women.

 Student for Latinos/as purpose is to increase awareness and appreciation of the U.S. Latino/a, Chicano/a, and Latin American culture and heritage at Concordia St. Paul.
 They are committed to fostering relationships within our CSP community and beyond.
 The club hosts a variety of events including movie nights, sports challenges, and loteria!